-Income from the fund will be used to provide scholarship for students on the basis of financial need and satisfactory performance.
-Preference will be given to students who have held a full-time job while attending the law school's evening program, something done by Walter Cosgrave, Duane Vergeer, and other firm lawyers.
+Income from the fund is used to provide scholarship for students on the basis of financial need and satisfactory performance.
+Preference will be given to students who have held a full-time job while attending the law school’s evening program, something done by Walter Cosgrave, Duane Vergeer, and other firm lawyers.

 Cosgrave actively supports, with volunteered time and donations, Portland-area charities that provide services to youths and disadvantaged families, such as Loaves & Fishes, Komen Portland Race for the Cure, Dress for Success, JOIN, YMCA, and OHSU Women’s Health Center.

 Our commitment to community service starts at the top.
 Thom Brown, Cosgrave’s managing partner from 1994 to 2010, chaired the board of the Classroom Law Project, a nonprofit organization that seeks to build strong communities by teaching students to become active citizens, and served on the advisory committee to the Campaign for Equal Justice, which works to provide equal access to justice for those who can’t afford to pay for legal services in Oregon.
 Jill Laney, Cosgrave’s managing partner from 2010 – 2015 volunteers with Dress for Success Oregon and serves on the board of the St. Andrew Legal Clinic.